 The April 1981 edition of the New Valley Press featured an article on light rail transit written by State Representative Bob Freeman.
-You will notice a few places where it refers to the then-pending I-78 project — if you substitute ‘Route 22 widening project’, the article is still appropriate today!
+You will notice a few places where it refers to the then-pending I-78 project — but most of the points are still appropriate today!

 Light Rail and the Lehigh Valley

 At the turn of the century, one of the most widely used forms of transportation in America was the electric trolley or streetcar.
 Introduced in the late 1880s, this particular mode of transportation reached its zenith in the mid-1920s, when over 44,000 miles of light rail track were in use.
 In its heyday, the electric trolley provided a multitude of services.
 City trolleys honeycombed the streets of the new metropolises of the late 19th and early 20th centuries.
 These urban areas, which had been little more than glorified towns prior to the Civil War, had undergone a break-neck pace of expansion as a result of the economic growth of the industrial revolution and the wave upon wave of immigrants who came to this country in the 1890s and 1900s.
 Trolleys were needed to overcome the greater distance of a city environment beset by urban sprawl.
 By linking neighborhoods to downtown businesses and industrial centers and by utilizing special rights-of-way, in conjunction with other rail-based mass transit systems, the trolley was able to provide shoppers and workers with an inexpensive and efficient way of overcoming the increased distances of the new urban setting.
 The use of trolleys also helped to alleviate the increased traffic congestion of the modern American city by carrying large numbers of passengers in one vehicle.